The Best Trinidad Coconut Bake Recipe: Simple and Easy

 Roll out

-Step 12: Roll each one out until it is three quarter of an inch thick.
+Remove the cover and punch down the dough.
+Divide it into two.
+Roll each one out until it is three quarter of an inch thick.
 If you want the bake thinner, roll out until it is half an inch thick.
 Place in a buttered tray or dish or cast iron pan.
 Poke holes in the top with a fork.
 These allow the gases to escape when baking.

-Step 14: Preheat the oven at 400°F while you are waiting for that fifteen minutes to pass.
+Cover the bakes and leave to rest for another 15 minutes or so.
+Preheat the oven at 400°F while you are waiting for that fifteen minutes to pass.

-Step 15: Bake for 20 – 30 minutes.
+Bake for 20 – 30 minutes.
 The bakes are done when the top has browned and the center is cooked all the way through.
 When they’re done, remove from the heat.
 You can brush the tops with melted butter at this point to keep the bakes soft and fluffy.
+Cut into wedges or squares and serve hot.

 Soft Trinidad coconut bake recipe